park-bench/gpgmailer/postfix.md

 There will be several prompts for configuration options.
 The first is a general configuration category, choose `Sattelite system`.
-It will also ask for an SMTP relay host name, which should be your provider's server.
+It will also ask for an SMTP relay host name, which should be your SMTP host's server.
 In this example, we will be using Gmail.

 ## Configuration